 Three months' time is a very short period of time to bring some really good value.
 However, a startup is the type of environment where you will always face lack of time so it is important to focus on things that really matters.
 To choose which step should be the next it’s good to ask yourself Which next activity will give you the biggest step forward towards a desired goal?
 That might be solving some blockers or making some improvements in the product.

-It’s important to have in mind that during three months AI seed program even the greatest program will never make you an entrepreneurial star.
+It’s important to have in mind that during three months AI accelerator program even the greatest program will never make you an entrepreneurial star.
 However, right community and wise people can show you the right direction and give tools which might help you significantly in the process of making your vision come true, so it’s important to make the right choice choosing a program.

 I hope that this grasp of information inspired you a little bit to make a change and pursue your ideas.
 Everything I learned and experienced allowed me to push my project to a whole new level giving a lot of energy and believe in what’s next.
 It was a “smashing” program full of intense work that I specially recommend it to those who already created some sort of the first AI concept and now want to get out of the garage in order to share their great idea with the world.